 Be careful about the mercury with this one.
 You want to make sure you get good quality, wild (not farmed) salmon, and consume no more than twice per week.
 If you have it available, this is a great option.
 Salmon is full of healthy DHA for baby’s growth and development.

 Protein is even more important when you are breastfeeding and eggs are packed with it.

 “Eggs are an excellent way to help meet your body’s demands for protein.” ~SmartMom

 A great way to boost your lactation is with carrot juice.
 You will want to drink it fresh pretty quickly after juicing to get all the nutrients.
 Vitamin A can boost the quality of your milk.
 If the weather is cold, try pureed carrot soup.

 9. Brown Rice

-A nourishing and comforting food, brown rice can boost your energy and help balance your hormones while also increasing your breastmilk supply.
-Brown can be a better choice than white for keeping your blood sugar level.
+A nourishing and comforting food, brown rice can boost your energy and help balance your hormones while also increasing your breast milk supply.
+Brown can be a better choice than white for keeping your blood sugar level low.

 10. Lactation Cookies

 If you are someone who loves cookies, this recipe is for you!
 These cookies may help with lactation while also making you feel like you are getting a treat.
 Flaxseed meal, oats, and brewers yeast make these cookies a healthier concoction.